Welcome to the Barnard Center for Infant and Early Childhood Mental Health

 ACT Program Description

-The ACT Program strives to expand the availability of and access to infant and early childhood mental health clinical treatment services throughout the state of Washington.
-The curriculum is designed to fill the gaps in knowledge and skills required to provide developmentally appropriate, diversity-informed, relationship-based clinical mental health interventions focused on the early relational health and wellbeing between infants and young children and their parents and caregivers.
-Students will learn how to support early social-emotional development of children from prenatal to five years of age; understand how infant mental health develops in the context of relationships and surrounding environmental influences, and how to provide dyadic mental health treatment to families with young children.
+The ACT Program strives to expand the availability of and access to infant and early childhood mental health (early relational health) clinical and consultative services throughout Washington and neighboring states.
+The curriculum is designed to fill the gaps in knowledge and skills required to provide relationship-centered, empirically informed, culturally-responsive, anti-racist, anti-oppressive, healing-forward, and developmentally focused services focused on the early relational health and wellbeing between infants and young children and their parents and caregivers as well as during the perinatal period.
+Enrolled professionals will develop knowledge and skills to support early social-emotional and relational development of children from prenatal to five years of age; understand how mental health develops during the prenatal through early childhood period in the context of relationships and surrounding environmental influences; and provide dyadic, triadic, and family-centered mental health support to families caring for young children prenatal to 5 years.

 The ACT Program is designed as a 15-month learning cohort consisting of over 270 hours of instruction with supporting activities that include infant observation and reflective practice/consultation groups.
 The first six months are dedicated to foundational knowledge in infant and early childhood mental health including: